-Roger: It does.
+Hodgson: It does.
 That's really why I'm doing it.
 It's not because I'm needing a huge career anymore.
 It's really because that's the way I can give a little bit, literally, in my life - just by giving people a little hope and joy for two hours, and hopefully helping them with their life.
 Because life is not easy for a lot of people right now.

 Songfacts: Does it frustrate you at all that you're remembered for songs that are quite a bit older, and that maybe some of your fans just want to relive some of those older songs?

-Roger: No, it doesn't.
+Hodgson: No, it doesn't.
 It really doesn't.
 I just feel very fortunate and blessed to have songs that mean so much to so many people.
 There are the fans who would say, "We need new material," and I try to play them a new song or two in the shows.
 In America now, because this is my first US tour, I need to connect the dots on this one.
 That's why the set list is very much my best-known songs.

 Songfacts: So you make that connection so people can know where you came from and ease into where you are now?

-Roger: Yes.
+Hodgson: Yes.
 Connecting the dots has been my manager's and my most difficult task.
 Because everyone knows my voice and everyone knows my songs, but they associate them with the band I was in, Supertramp, and not my own name.
 So even finding a way to tour in America has been very, very difficult.
 And one of the reasons I'm calling this the Breakfast in America Tour is because it helps to connect the dots.
 I play some of the hits from Breakfast in America and it was a great album, a great time, and it takes people back to that time in their lives, when maybe life was more simple.

 But I'm not one of the artists who has to say, Okay, you have to listen to my new stuff now.
 I'm in the service industry, and my job is to give people the most in the two hours that I'm with them.
 And if that means playing songs that mean a lot to them, then that's what I will do.
 And luckily the songs that I've written, they're not for me, they're not old, and this is pure joy for me singing them, because they have not aged.
 They sound incredibly fresh and very relevant and current today.
 It's interesting that I've written songs that have just simply not aged.
 Well, there are a few that have.